hrfy/DisplaySarsData_web/README.md

 # DisplaySarsData_web
-   Download the data of Sars from the Internet,and display.

-   Version    : 1.0

-   Time       : 2020/1/20

-   Environment: python2.7

-   Packages   : pandas, JSON, requests
+ Download the SARS data on the Internet and save it to a CSV file.
+According to the classification of data, this program may generate multiple CSV files in the current directory.